-Future Concept Operational Stability Rotor Blades Phase II
+Future Concept Durability of Rotor Blades Phase II

 As the investigation of segments such as the trailing edge of a blade is more cost-effective than full-scale blade testing, it will be possible for manufacturers to perform a number of tests on one component in the future and increase the statistical relevance of the results.
 In addition, it is possible to induce and understand specific damage mechanisms.